SarahGR22/sql-challenge/README.md

 # sql-challenge
-For this sql challenge I received feedback and most importantly guidance my tutor session.
+For this sql challenge I received feedback and most importantly guidance from a tutoring session.
 In order to create the EDR for the tables, QuickDBD was the tool of choice that was selected for the diagrams.

 Outline: